tensorflow/tflite-micro/python/tflite_micro/README.md

 ## Print Allocations

-The Python interpreter can also be used to print memory arena allocations.
-This is very helpful to figure out actual memory arena usage.
+The Python interpreter can also be used to print memory arena allocations and the number of resource variables used by the model.
+This is very helpful to figure out the actual usage.

 For example,